 - Remote device management.

-One of my favorite things about Sophos is that you can remotely manage its features on up to 10 devices — ideal for users who need an easy way to change security settings, run malware scans, and manage parental control settings on multiple devices at once.
+One of my favorite things about Sophos is that you can remotely manage its features on up to 10 devices.
+This is ideal if you need an easy way to change security settings, run malware scans, and manage parental control settings on multiple devices at once.

 However, I don’t like that users need to open Sophos’s online dashboard to access all of the features and configure the antivirus’s settings — Sophos does have a minimalistic desktop app, but you can only use it for a couple of basic actions, like scanning your system and accessing the online dashboard.
 Norton’s desktop app is way more feature-rich and useful.

 I’d also like Sophos to include some additional features that almost all of 2023’s best antiviruses have, such as device optimization and a VPN.

 That said, Sophos is a pretty good choice for users looking for a simple antivirus that offers reliable protection against known and emerging malware and internet security threats.
 Plus, Sophos is one of the cheapest antiviruses around, it offers a free trial (no credit card required), and it has a risk-free 30-day money-back guarantee.